QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * [NullObject](behavior/null-object.md):
   use an empty object instead of null
 * [Command](behavior/command.md):
-  break into classes the one using the command and the command itself
+  separate the one using the command and the command itself
 * [Interpreter](behavior/interpreter.md):
   simple language parser
 * [Template method](behavior/template.md):